CianciarusoCataldo/modular-utils/README.md

 ### Installation

-If you want to use this library inside your project, just install it:
+If you want to use these tools inside your project, just install the lib:

 ```sh
 npm i modular-utils